 The title which gives us the word “emperor” was the Latin imperator, which all emperors had.
 This was a title which had previously been held by powerful generals in the Republic, such as Pompey in the east, or Julius Caesar in Gaul.

-In terms of provincial administration, the empire was thus divided into two kinds of province, those under governors of the emperor’s choice, and those chosen by the senate.
-These later were mostly in the interior of the empire, in secure and peaceful areas where few troops were stationed.
-The governors of all these senatorial provinces had the title of proconsul (even though most were ex-praetors rather than ex-consuls).
+A roughly equal number of provinces came under the control of the senate.
+These were mostly in the interior of the empire, in secure and peaceful areas where few troops were stationed.
+The governors of all these senatorial provinces were chosen by the senate, and (unsurprisingly) all were senators.
+They had the title of “proconsul” (even though most were ex-praetors rather than ex-consuls).

-The senatorial provinces did not escape imperial control.
+These senatorial provinces did not escape imperial control.
 One of the powers which the emperors possessed was a superior proconsular authority over all other proconsuls.
-They were thus able to exercise authority, not only within their imperial provinces, but within the senatorial provinces as well – in fact, throughout the entire empire.
+They were thus able to exercise authority, not only within their imperial provinces, but over senatorial provinces as well – in fact, throughout the entire empire.

-One other power which the emperor enjoyed was the power of a tribune.
+As a senator in his own right, an emperor had the right to initiate legislation in the senate.
+One other power which the emperor also enjoyed was the power of a tribune.
 Tribunes were Republican officials whose job it had been to defend the interests of the common people, the Plebeians.
 To enable them to do this, while in office their persons were sacrosanct – in other words, to kill them was not just an act of murder, but of treason; and they could veto any decision made by the senate.
 Having this power, therefore, made the emperor’s person sacrosanct, and gave them a veto over senatorial decisions.

 These various offices and titles thus gave the emperor a legal basis for his monarchical authority within a theoretically Republican framework.
 However, his power was also based on some realities of everyday political life which were far from theoretical.
-For a start, he had at his immediate disposal the 12,000 troops of the Praetorian Guard, based in a large garrison just outside the city walls of Rome.
+For a start, he had at his immediate disposal the 12,000 troops of the Praetorian Guard, based in a barracks just outside the city walls of Rome.
 Other units under his control were the Urban cohorts, which acted as a police force for Rome, and the cohorts of Vigiles, which formed a quasi-military fire brigade for the city.
-The number of these troops amounted to some 25,000 men in all, forming by far the largest concentration of troops in the interior of the empire.
+The number of these troops amounted to some 25,000 men in all, forming by far the largest concentration of troops away from the frontiers.

 The emperor and his family lived in a growing complex of mansions located on the Palatine hill in Rome (hence they were called the Palatine buildings, from which we get the word “Palace”).
-The emperor was advised by a small council of important officials, including senior senators and equestrians.
+The emperor was advised by a small council of important officials, including senior senators and equestrians, who formed a kind of council of state.
 Most emperors also had their favourites, sometimes even slaves and freedmen, in whom they confided; and members of the imperial family were often very influential.

 This organisation was known as the “Imperial Household”, as it was considered an extension of the emperor’s private household staff.